Decouple code using Interfaces

 }

-This code highlights the flexibility of using interfaces to handle multiple object types generically.
+This code demonstrates how to use an interface as a method parameter to handle multiple object types generically.

-Create a file named Classroom.cs and add the following code:
+1. Create the Classroom Class in the file named Classroom.cs and add the following code:

 using System.Collections;